angusmaccuish/FRTB/MAR11.md

-1. Supervisory authorities may permit banking and financial entities in a group which is running a global consolidated trading book and whose capital is being assessed on a global basis to include just the net short and net long risk positions no matter where they are booked.
-   ^[The positions of less than wholly owned subsidiaries would be subject to the generally accepted accounting principles in the country where the parent company is supervised.]
+1. Supervisory authorities may permit banking and financial entities in a group which is running a global consolidated trading book and whose capital is being assessed on a global basis to include just the net short and net long risk positions no matter where they are booked.^[The positions of less than wholly owned subsidiaries would be subject to the generally accepted accounting principles in the country where the parent company is supervised.]

 2. Supervisory authorities may grant this treatment only when the standardised approach in [MAR20] to [MAR23] permits a full offset of the risk position (ie risk positions of the opposite sign do not attract a capital requirement).